KenKundert/emborg/doc/utilities.rst

 ~~~~~~~~~~

 When you sign up with `cronhub.io <https://cronhub.io>`_ and configure the
-health check for you *Emborg* configuration, you will be given a UUID (a 32
+health check for your *Emborg* configuration, you will be given a UUID (a 32
 digit hexadecimal number partitioned into 5 parts by dashes).
 Add that to the
 following setting in your configuration file: